-For every game like Elden Ring that smashes the doors off sales records and gets the gaming world abuzz, there are dozens of smaller games that don't make quite as big of a splash.
-Here in the sluggish summer months, which you might call The Lands Between in terms of big game releases, it's a good time to look back at the first half of the year and see what hidden gems you might have missed.
+For every game like Elden Ring that smashes the doors off sales records and gets the gaming world abuzz for months, there are dozens of smaller games that don't make quite as big of a splash.
+Here in the closing moments of 2022, it's a great time to look back at the the year and see what hidden gems you may have missed.

 Not for Broadcast